funfair-tech/fun-wallet-docs/docs/guide/web-sdk/setting-up-the-sdk-with-project.md

 ## Setting it up with another framework

 FunWallet SDK supports any frontend framework so it will work with any library you are using, we have just done some examples above of the main ones.
+Let us know if you like us to add anymore.